run-x/opta-docs/content/en/Modules/AWS/Environment/aws-nodegroup.md

 date: 2021-07-21
 draft: false
 weight: 1
-description: Create an additional nodegroup for the primary EKS cluster.
+description: Creates an additional nodegroup for the primary EKS cluster.
 ---

 This module creates an additional nodegroup for the primary EKS cluster.
 Note that the